 We recognise that moving your child to a new school can be unsettling and the team are on hand to guide you through the entire admissions process from initial registration to your first day.
-June and Amanda can discuss your individual requirements, and book an appointment to visit.
+Our Admissions team, June and Amanda, can discuss your individual requirements, and book an appointment to visit.

 The process can be completed incredibly swiftly and, if we are able to offer a place, this can often be done within days of your enquiry and visit – minimising anxious waiting times and uncertainty for parents and students.
 Our reputation for outstanding pastoral care means that our staff are experts in making sure that any worries or concerns about moving school are handled sensitively and that pupils are helped to settle in quickly.
 Our friendly school community is ready to welcome you.